 The Radiologic Technology Program is a full-time, two-year Associate of Applied Science (AAS) degree program.
-It is a collaborative program with Mansfield University’s Department of Health Sciences.
+It is a collaborative program with Commonwealth University Mansfield Campus, Department of Health and Exercise Science.
 Students spend the first semester on the campus in Mansfield, PA, and the remaining three semesters plus two summer sessions at Robert Packer Hospital in Sayre, PA, where they complete classroom and clinical experience.

 The Joint Review Committee on Education in Radiologic Technology (JRCERT)